Maruksa, 20 mg 30 pcs

 Fatigue

-1Hallucinations were observed primarily in patients with Alzheimer’s disease in the severe dementia stage.
+1Hallucinations have been observed mainly in patients with Alzheimer’s disease at the stage of severe dementia.

-The following adverse reactions have been reported during post-registration use: Dizziness, somnolence, increased excitability, increased fatigue, restlessness, increased intracranial pressure, nausea, hallucinations, headache, impaired consciousness, muscle hypertonicity, gait disturbance, depression, seizures, psychotic reactions, suicidal thoughts, constipation, nausea, pancreatitis, candidiasis, increased blood pressure, vomiting, cystitis, increased libido, venous thrombosis, thromboembolism and allergic reactions.
+With post-registration use, the following adverse reactions have been reported: dizziness, drowsiness, increased excitability, increased fatigue, anxiety, increased intracranial pressure, nausea, hallucinations, headache, impaired consciousness, muscle hypertonicity, gait disturbance, depression, convulsions, psychotic reactions, suicidal thoughts, constipation, nausea, pancreatitis, candidiasis, increased blood pressure, vomiting, cystitis, increased libido, venous thrombosis, thromboembolism and allergic reactions.

 Overdose